zcutlip/mock-op/README.md

 The response file & directory structure was designed to be fairly straightforward so that one could create it by hand or easily script it.
 However, `mock-op` comes with a tool to generate responses.
 You provide it a configuration file, and it'll sign in to your 1Password account (using the *real* `op` tool), perform the queries, and record the responses.

-> Note: response generation requires you install my `pyonepassword` Python package.
+> Note: response generation requires you install the `pyonepassword` Python package, which is not explicitly installed with `mock-op`.
 It can be found in PyPI and installed via `pip`.
+After responses have been generated, it's no longer required for `mock-op` operation. `mock-op` can be added and and used as a test dependency in your project without pulling in `pyonepassword`.

 Here's an example configuraiton file for generating responses: